 Drugs in some of our cost-sharing tiers are not eligible for this type of exception.
-We do not lower the cost-sharing amount for drugs in the Preferred tiers, for any drug in the Specialty tier, or any drugs in Tier 1.
+We do not lower the cost-sharing amount for drugs in the Preferred tiers, for any drug in the Specialty tier, or any drugs in Tier One.
 Coverage of any non-formulary drug is not eligible for a tiering exception.
 Also, drugs included under a Non-Part D supplemental benefit are not eligible for a tiering exception.
-(Non-Part D supplemental benefit coverage is purchased by some former employer/union/trust plans to cover some prescription drugs not normally covered in a Medicare prescription drug plan.
-If included, this will be identified in your Prescription Drug Schedule of Cost Sharing under the section "Non-Part D Supplemental Benefit.")
+(Non-Part D supplemental benefit coverage has been purchased to cover some prescription drugs not normally covered in a Medicare prescription drug plan.
+This will be identified in your Prescription Drug Schedule of Cost Sharing under the section "Non-Part D Supplemental Benefit.")

 SECTION 6 What if your coverage changes for one of your drugs?

-Section 6.1 The "Drug List" can change during the year
+Section 6.1 The Drug List can change during the year

 Most of the changes in drug coverage happen at the beginning of each year (January 1).
-However, during the year, the plan might make changes to the "Drug List".
+However, during the year, the plan might make changes to the Drug List.
 For example, the plan might:

-- · Add or remove drugs from the "Drug List". - · Move a drug to a higher or lower cost-sharing tier. - · Add or remove a restriction on coverage for a drug. - Replace a brand name drug with a generic version of the drug. - Replace an original biological product with an interchangeable biosimilar version of the biological product.
+- Add or remove drugs from the Drug List. - · Move a drug to a higher or lower cost-sharing tier. - · Add or remove a restriction on coverage for a drug. - · Replace a brand name drug with a generic version of the drug. - Replace an original biological product with an interchangeable biosimilar version of the biological product.

-We must follow Medicare requirements before we change the plan's "Drug List".
+We must follow Medicare requirements before we change the plan's Drug List.
+See Chapter 12 for definitions of the drug types discussed in this chapter.

-Section 6.2 What happens if coverage changes for a drug you are taking?
+What happens if coverage changes for a drug you are taking?